tytydraco/yessleep/out/Stalked_by_My_Patient.md

 I install security cameras, take self-defense classes, try to fortify my life against this faceless threat.
 But every day, the noose of fear tightens around my throat.
 I'm suffocating in my own home, a prisoner of my trauma.
 I'm unraveling, the fabric of my sanity fraying thread by thread.

 I don't know how much longer I can survive like this, constantly braced for an attack that could come at any moment.
 I'm trapped in a waking nightmare with no end in sight.
-I don't know how much longer I can survive like this, constantly braced for an attack that could come at any moment.
 In a desperate attempt to regain some sense of control, I start obsessively analyzing the profiles and replies, searching for any clue that might lead me to my tormentor’s true identity.
 That’s when it hits me.

 Little bird.
 The words echo in my mind, a sickening sense of familiarity washing over me.
 I've heard that phrase before, whispered in a voice that makes my skin crawl.
 Suddenly, I'm transported back to the hospital, to long nights spent in the dimly lit corridors of the psych ward.